ava-labs/hypersdk/README.md

 In the `hypersdk`, only the price of bandwidth would go up and the price of CPU/storage would stay constant, a better reflection of supply/demand for each resource.

+So, why go through all this trouble?
+Accurate and granular resource metering is required to safely increase the throughput of a blockchain.
+Without such an approach, designers need to either overprovision the network to allow for one resource to be utlized to maximum capacity (max compute unit usage may also allow unsustainable state growth) or bound capacity to a level that leaves most resources unused.
 If you are interested in reading more analysis of multidimensional fee pricing, [Dynamic Pricing for Non-fungible Resources: Designing Multidimensional Blockchain Fee Markets](https://arxiv.org/abs/2208.07919) is a great resource.

 #### Invisible Support
 Developers must have to implement a ton of complex code to take advantage of this